AndreiCocan/DSL-ML-classif/README.md

 Very simple program
 ```
 data myData {
-   source = "C:/...";
+   source = "C:/..."
-   label = "myClassToPredict"; // if not specified, the last column of data will be taken as label
+   label = "myClassToPredict" // if not specified, the last column of data will be taken as label
 }
 ```
 This program is valid but won't do anything as we don't ask to train any model.